mihaistefan88/flysystem-backblaze/README.md

 ```

 ## Using ApplicationKey instead of MasterKey
+Visit [your Backblaze B2 dashboard](https://secure.backblaze.com/b2_buckets.htm) to get your account id and application
+key.

 If you specify only the `$bucketName` when creating the BackblazeAdapter, your `$applicationKey` must be the **master key**.
 However, if you specify both bucket name and bucket id, you can use an application key.